processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # Receiving events

-Here is as an example message received by a subscriber when a message is posted to a MUC room:
+Here is as an example message received by a subscriber when a message is posted to a MUC room when subscriber is subscribed to node urn:xmpp:mucsub:nodes:messages:

 ~~~ xml
 <message from="coven@muc.shakespeare.example"